Educating our Students

 12th Chair – Brad Perry firstname.lastname@example.org

 During the next few weeks, we will be providing chapel messages online for parents, students and faculty to watch, enjoy and meditate on.
-Videos will be available weekly.
+A new chapel video will be posted every Wednesday.

 One Minute Devos